microsoft/PowerPlatformConnectors/certified-connectors/Converter by Power2Apps/Readme.md

 ### Extract Bookmarks from Word File
 Extract all bookmarks from a Word fie (DOCX) and get them as a list

-### Extract results from 'Send HTTP request to SharePoint'
+### Extract results from Send HTTP request to SharePoint
 Extract results from the action 'Send HTTP request to SharePoint'

 ### Extract Information from PDF